stevekrouse/WoofJS/README.md

 2) **Asynchronous**: "Start this immediately, but don't wait till it's done.
 Move on to the next command immediately after you start this command (which might be before this command is done)."

 *Asynchronous example in real life*: Ordering food or drinks.
 First, let's imagine what a synchronous resturant would look like.
 A waiter would come to your table, take 1 person's order, rush it back to the kitchen, wait for the kitchen to finish with that person's order, and then bring it back to that person.
 Finally once this first order is taken care of, the waiter would ask the 2nd person at the table for their order.
 Of course this would be ridiculous.
 It makes much more sense for a resturant to process its customers' orders asynchronously.
 That is, after a waiter takes one person's order, he is free to take another person's order before finishing the first order.
+This allows the resturant to do multiple things at once, which is ultimately faster for some types of tasks.

 Most commands are synchronous.
 For example, if-statements, setting or changing variables, and calling most Woof methods like `rectangle.move(10)` are all synchronous commands.